-Hire Deeply Vetted Rust Developer
+Hire Rust Developer

 Trusted by Businesses

-Douglas E., Rust Engineer
+Douglas E., Rust Developer

 - 3 years of experience with Rust - Efficiently deployed web application powered by rust backend. - Built innovative microservices and Web Services using Web Actix and diesel. - Engineered and maintained modern web assembly application using Rust . - Developed web application using sqlx and Web Actix. - Strong front-end interaction skills with Solidity transactions. - Highly qualified knowledge of working with Metamask wallet, transactions, and fees for them. - Upper-Intermediate English. - Available ASAP.